aridjayarecipes/cutesrecipes.web.app/content/post/2085-recipe-of-award-winning-garlic-and-teriyaki-roasted-salmon-with-brussel-sprouts.md

 1. In a bowl by itself mix washed and halved brussel sprouts, Canola oil except for 1 tablespoon, And chopped garlic except for 1 tablespoon.
 1. In a flat dish Make the marinade For the salmon.
 Mix the remaining ingredients together.
 Marinate the salmon for about 15 minutes.
 1. On a flat rimmed baking sheet Spray vegetable oil.
 Arrange brussel sprouts completely flat.
 Roast In oven for 5 to 7 minutes.
-1. Push brussel sprouts to pan's center Then lay marinated salmon On top of brussel sprouts And roast for 10  more minutes.
+1. Push brussel sprouts to pan&#39;s center Then lay marinated salmon On top of brussel sprouts And roast for 10  more minutes.
 Garnish with a little of the extra marinade.